ncmihali/ECE551D-Choose-Your-Own-Adventure/README.md

 The program should still exit successfully if it prints the above message, which is not an error (but instead a legitimate result of the program).

-Hint: Step 3 hinted that you want a similar but slightly different
-      graph algorithm here.
-Think especially about how and when you want to mark nodes as "visited" in this problem, if you want to find ALL cycle-free winning paths.
-That is, you only want to avoid re-visiting a node on the same path.

-Make sure your Makefile produces cyoa-step4 (and that cyoa-step1, cyoa-step2, and cyoa-step3 still build and run correctly).
-Test your program well, and submit.